Cornelius Paus (civil servant)

-Cornelius Paus (born October 29, 1726 – 1799) was a Norwegian civil servant.
+Cornelius Paus (October 29, 1726 – 1799) was a Norwegian civil servant.
 Around 1760 he was appointed by the King-in-Council as the forest inspector of Upper Telemark, one of Norway's most important forestry regions.
 As forest inspector he had the authority of a judge.
 He was Henrik Ibsen's great-grandfather.
 Towards the end of his life, he lived with his daughter Hedevig Paus and son-in-law Johan Andreas Altenburg in the Altenburg House in Skien, where he died.
 His life has been extensively studied in the context of Ibsen studies.

 Biography

 Cornelius Paus belonged to the Paus family and was the son of the lawyer and former acting district judge Paul Corneliussen Paus and Martha Blom.
 Andreas Blom states that the parents had to obtain royal permission to marry, but Jon Nygaard found no documentation that this was the case.
 He was named after his grandfather, district judge Cornelius Povelsson Paus, who himself was named after his grandfather, timber trader in Skien Cornelius Jansen Trinepol.
 Cornelius Paus was the brother of Johanne Paus, married to the provost of Raabyggelaget Johan Christopher von Koss, and Cathrine (Medea Maj) Paus, married to justice counselor Anthon Jacob de Coucheron.
 He himself married Christine Olsdatter (Falch) (1732–1798) from a mining family in Kongsberg in 1761.
 At the marriage, he was referred to as "monsieur," a title used for persons of rank, and they were allowed to be married at home without prior betrothal.
 He was the father of Martha Paus, married to shipowner and timber trader Hans Jensen Blom; ship captain and shipowner Ole Paus, married to Johanne Plesner; and Hedevig Paus, married to shipowner and merchant Johan Andreas Altenburg.
 His daughter Hedevig was the mother of Marichen Altenburg and grandmother of Henrik Ibsen.